NTFS

 Why permanently deleted files are still there

-Deleting a file, even permanently, does not overwrite its contents.
+Deleting a file, even permanently, doesn't overwrite its contents.
 Windows marks the file's record as free and releases its clusters so the space can be reused, but the actual bytes remain on the drive until new data is written to those clusters.
-Until then, recovery software can read the data — and often the original name and folder — back.
+Until then, recovery software can read the data, and often the original name and folder, back.
 "Permanent" describes the user interface, not the physics of the storage.

 Why the system drive is the hardest case